aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/html/_index.md

 The code example below shows how to save a workbook as an HTML file using C++:

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-Html.go" >}}

 ## **Converting Excel Workbook to MHTML Files**
-MHTML combines normal HTML with external resources (that is, content that is usually linked in, like images, animations, audio, and so on) into one file.
+MHTML combines normal HTML with external resources (that is, content that is usually linked, like images, animations, audio, and so on) into one file.
 They are used for emails with the .mht file extension.
 Aspose.Cells supports reading and writing MHTML files.

 The code example below shows how to save a workbook as an MHTML file using C++:

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-Html-1.go" >}}

-## **Advance topics**
+## **Advanced topics**
 - [AutoFit Columns and Rows while loading HTML in Workbook](/cells/cpp/autofit-columns-and-rows-while-loading-html-in-workbook/)
 - [Avoid exponential notation of large numbers while importing from HTML](/cells/cpp/avoid-exponential-notation-of-large-numbers-while-importing-from/)
 - [Change the HTML Link Target Type](/cells/cpp/change-the-html-link-target-type/)